 How many days does it take for PrEP to be effective?

 PrEP, like other daily medications, takes time before your body absorbs it enough to reach full efficacy.
-It generally takes at least 7 to 22 days of daily use for it to reach full effectiveness depending on what type of sex you’re having.
+It takes 7 to 22 days of daily use for it to reach full effectiveness depending on what type of sex you’re having.
 It takes 7 days if you are having anal sex and 21-22 days if you are having vaginal sex.

 Tips for remembering to take your PrEP